NotStephen9001/Project-3/README.md

 ## Choosing a Dataset

 We were looking for a dataset that is free, easy to access, sufficently large to train a ML model or neural network, yet small enough to not slow us down by being too large to work with efficiently.
-We considered a few but settled on News.org API which provides news from 170 countries.
-We are aware that we will probably be unable to
+We started with News.org API which provides news from 170 countries.
-We used Gradio to build an interface with the user.
-We then chose Aya, a translator though we had considered Deep Translator. _______ a model to provide a short summary of each of the articles.

-- Data fetching
+## Data fetching and data exploration
+As we used and came to better understand the News.org API, we realised it would be better to use World Nwes API instead.
+This is because ______.

+## Data transformation
+For data transformation we chose to use Hugging Face.
+This was because we were already familiar with it from class and because it was well suited to the goals of this project.

-- Data exploration
+## Data analysis
-- Data transformation; Hugging Face
-- Data analysis
+Data analysis was done using _____.

-- Data cleaning and preprocessing
+## Data cleaning and preprocessing

-- Testing ML models
+## Testing ML models

-- Integrate AI tools into the project for deployment
+## Integrate AI tools into the project for deployment

-- Creating documentation
+## Creating documentation
+We created the documentation in the form of both the readme and the informational notations with in the code.
+Both of these were done througout the project, changing and being updated as the project was being completed.

-- Creating the presentation
+## Creating the presentation

-Two tools we used that were covered in class:
-One tool that we used that was not covered in class:
+The presentation was done mostly during the final days of the project to allow us as much time as possible for development and testing prior to developing a script and slides.

 ## Installation